buddypress/buddypress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Social networking in a box.
-Build a social network for your company, school, sports team or niche community.
+Build a social network for your company, school, sports team, or niche community.

 == Description ==